Kanban boards are a tool that is often used to manage projects or tasks that have a repetitive or similar nature.

 They originated in manufacturing and service processes, taking the form of an actual board where cards representing the work being done are moved from one column to another as each stage of the work is completed.
 Toyota pioneered this in the 1940s and 1950s in their production lines; Kanban derives from the Japanese for visual signal or card.
 The technique gives a highly visual representation of workflow, job progress, capacity and performance.

-Modern Kanban boards are electronic in nature, but the principles, nature and purpose are much the same.
+Modern Kanban project management is electronic in nature, but the principles, nature and purpose are much the same.
 Jobs transition through a number of states through to completion, represented by columns of work.
 An example for a repair activity might be; Recorded, Assigned, In Progress, Completed, Invoiced.

 In AlchemyWorks Projects, Kanban boards are defined under the project menu, and an arbitrary number of boards can be created, with a user defined set of project status codes, or transitions.